Col Richard Newman of Fifehead

 Notes:

-Col Richard Newman is one of the more interesting people in the family history.
-He matriculated into Pembroke College, Oxford on 30th October 1635 and graduated with an B.A. on 18th June 1639, becoming a Barrister at Law of the Middle Temple in 1640.
+This Richard Newman matriculated into Pembroke College, Oxford on 30th October 1635 and graduated with an B.A. on 18th June 1639, becoming a Barrister at Law of the Middle Temple in 1640.
+It is claimed that in later life he was appointed High Steward of Westminster (date unknown).

-[Note: A very interesting and enlightening account of the English Civil War is to be found on a page dedicated to Sir Ralph Hopton who led the Royalist forces in the West of England, and who also happened to be the owner of Evercreech Park estate before it was owned by the Newmans.
+1. An enlightening account of the English Civil War is to be found on a page dedicated to Sir Ralph Hopton who led the Royalist forces in the West of England, and who also happened to be the owner of the Evercreech Park estate before it was owned by the Newmans.
 Another account entitled "Easter Rising in South Brent" incorporates the text of a short history of the Civil War as it affected the people of South Brent - see also Brent Knoll page].

 From John Newman May 2002: "Col.Richard Newman of Fifehead: High Steward of Westminster.
 Sherborne school c.1630.
 Matriculated Pembroke College Oxford 30/10/1635 aged 15.
 BA 15/6/1639.
 Barrister at Law of the Middle Temple 1640.
 Donor to Sherborne School of 'two gloabes'".